Nimiq Vitepress Theme

 // This will be set as a class on a div element.
 This works great for UnoCSS Icons preset.
 Let me know if you need help with other icon libraries.

-icon: 'i-custom:nimiq-css',
+icon: 'i-local:nimiq-css',

 // This will be the default page link when the user clicks on the selector